intelsdi-x/swan/vagrant/README.md

 If you want to learn more about VM configuration and installed packages refer to [provisioning script](provision.sh).

-`~/.glide` directory from your host will be mounted on the VM to speed up Go dependency management.
+Note that the `~/.glide` directory from your host will be mounted on the VM to speed up Go dependency management.

 The script is responsible for:
 * Installing all the necessary packages that are needed to build Swan, run experiments and analyse their results.